 A programming algorithm, for example, is a very specific set of guidelines.
 It tells a computer what to do.
 The instructions can be very complex depending on the project (e.g. front-end development versus back end).
 These instructions will require concise step-by-step procedures on how a particular problem should be solved, or how to reach a specific goal.
 But algorithms are more than just a recipe.
 There are different types of algorithms that are designed to make various calculations.

 And beyond these guidelines, how does the computer actually make decisions?
 A large amount of computer code is contained within logical or conditional statements and executed when a situation warrants it.
 You can imagine the intensity of allowing for every possible scenario when it arises!
 And then there are costs associated with the integration of new software with old systems or building an entire system from scratch requiring architectural design and planning.
 The more complex the project, the more costs are incurred.

 What’s the Bottom Line?

-Software development, like any other business investment, should not only yield potential for a better today, but have the flexibility for an even better tomorrow.
-Technology is so important, that for some organizations it represents a big slice of the spending pie.
-Take the United States Postal Service, for example, who has a unique way of doing things and is looking at their livelihood over the next ten years (through 2028).
-Their Information Technology and other capital projects will total about $541 million.
-The Information Technology area alone could average 98% of this budget to maintain the infrastructure and provide cyber-threat security.
-(Gao, 2018) This all takes a team of designers and developers whose expertise can deliver the project on time and budget.
+Software development, like any other business investment, should not only yield potential for a better result in the short-term, but have the flexibility for even better long-term results.
+Technology is so important, and for some organizations, it represents a big slice of the spending pie.
+Take the United States Postal Service, for example, is looking at their livelihood over the next ten years (through 2028).
+Their information technology and capital projects will total about $541 million.
+The information technology investments alone could average 98% of this budget to maintain the infrastructure and provide cyber-threat security (Gao, 2018).
+This all takes a team of designers and developers whose expertise can deliver the project on time and budget.

 Learn how Bitbean can help you with your software development needs.